API java : SortedSet

 E toElement)

-Returns a view of the portion of this sorted set whose elements range from fromElement, inclusive, to toElement, exclusive.
-(If fromElement and toElement are equal, the returned sorted set is empty.)
-The returned sorted set is backed by this sorted set, so changes in the returned sorted set are reflected in this sorted set, and vice-versa.
-The returned sorted set supports all optional set operations that this sorted set supports.
+Returns a view of the portion of this set whose elements range from fromElement, inclusive, to toElement, exclusive.
+(If fromElement and toElement are equal, the returned set is empty.)
+The returned set is backed by this set, so changes in the returned set are reflected in this set, and vice-versa.
+The returned set supports all optional set operations that this set supports.

-The sorted set returned by this method will throw an IllegalArgumentException if the user attempts to insert a element outside the specified range.
+The returned set will throw an IllegalArgumentException on an attempt to insert an element outside its range.

 Parameters:

-fromElement - low endpoint (inclusive) of the subSet.
+fromElement - low endpoint (inclusive) of the returned set

-toElement - high endpoint (exclusive) of the subSet.
+toElement - high endpoint (exclusive) of the returned set

 Returns: